Menu

 Back

-At the Tabor Academy we aim to deliver PSCHE through tutor times.
+At Tabor Academy we deliver PSCHE through tutor times.
 The aim is to ensure that the PSCHE programme helps students to lead confident and healthy lives both as individuals and as members of the wider community while developing their spiritual, moral, social and cultural awareness.

 PSCHE gives students the opportunities to reflect on their experiences and how they are developing.
 It helps them to understand and responsibly manage a wide range of relationships as they get older and to show respect for diversity and differences between people.